 Adoptive Parent Info Pack

-For your convenience, here are a number of documents related to adoption in-general, and specifically, the adoption programs offered by Barker.
+For your convenience, here are a number of documents related both to adoption in general and to the specific adoption programs offered by Barker.

 If you have questions, please contact firstname.lastname@example.org or 301-664-9664.
-If you have not yet attended a general adoption information session in our Bethesda, MD headquarters, please check the events calendar and register for a free, online, upcoming meeting.
+If you have not yet attended a general adoption information session in our Bethesda, Maryland headquarters, please check the events calendar and register for a free, online, upcoming meeting.
 Prospective applicants who are seeking a more in-depth one-on-one meeting are welcome to sign up and pay for an adoption consultation session with our Domestic and/or International Program.

 Online Adoption Application